MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

    - The VivaConnectionsDefault parameter should be set to **$false** to use the new Connections desktop experience as the default landing experience.
    - The VivaConnectionsDefault parameter should be set to **$true** to use a SharePoint home site as the default landing experience.
    - The DraftMode parameter is set to **$true** by default, which will disable the global navigation and home site.
-The Connections desktop experience can be enabled in the Microsoft 365 Admin Center.
+The Connections desktop experience can be enabled in the Microsoft 365 admin center.
-   - Set the DraftMode parameter to **$false** to immediately enable the Connections desktop experience without going through the Admin Center.
+   - Set the DraftMode parameter to **$false** to immediately enable the Connections desktop experience without going through the admin center.

    **Example:**